D4V3M0NK/meshcentral-meshAgentController/README.md

 __`mfa`__ (optional, default = 0)

-`mfa` takes an integer value and relates whether (`1`) or not (`0`) multi-factor authentication is enabled on the MeshCentral server.
-If set, `fly` will prompt the user for their MFA pin number in order to connect to Mesh Central and (ultimately) to the remote device.
+`mfa` takes an integer value and relates whether (`mfa=1`) or not (`mfa=0`) multi-factor authentication is enabled on the MeshCentral server.
+If set, `fly` will prompt the user for their MFA pin number in order to connect to MeshCentral and (ultimately) to the remote device.

-__Note__ : At the moment this is a global setting.
-If enabled (`1`) it will assume that the user listed in the connection file has to provide a MFA PIN number.
+__Note__ : At the moment this is a global setting for MARC, irrespective of whether or not the user listed in the connection file has MFA enabled.
+If you have connection files for different users and some of those users have MFA enabled within MC2 and others haven't, it's best to set MARC's `mfa` setting to `1`: this means that it will prompt everyone for a PIN number, but MC2 users that aren't set up with MFA can enter any number, they'll be authenticated upon their username and password alone.

 ---